-If you’re a voiceover actor on a budget or on the go, fear not!
+If you’re a voice actor on the go, fear not!
 Success is at your fingertips.
-We’ve rounded up seven essential apps for Android and iOS to edit and record clips, get tips from the pros, and have some fun along the way.
+We’ve rounded up seven essential voiceover apps for Android and iOS to edit and record clips, get tips from the pros, and have some fun along the way.

 Easy Voice Recorder